Geffers/Install-Desktop/README.md

 This script however, merely adds the familiar Pixel Desktop to RaspiOS Lite but with very few extras, not even a browser.
 It is, however, quite a bit smaller than the lesser of the two Raspberrypi.org download options.

+On the Bullseye 64 bit lite it is 1.3GB installed without GUI then with Desktop and VNC added using this script it is only 2.5GB